EEH217 - Student Health and Wellbeing

 Group presentation: Students will give a group presentation addressing a health and student wellbeing issue relevant to a primary school setting.
 The team presentation should go for approximately an hour and it should include a discussion of relevant research, policies, school-based practices and issues.
 As part of the presentation students should also teach the class an introductory year 5/6 lesson on the issue.
-Prior to the presentation, each group must submit a copy of the lesson plan, plus lesson outlines for two other lessons in order to reflect sequencing.
-(40%) (equivalent to 1800 words).
+Prior to the presentation, each group must submit a copy of the lesson plan, plus lesson outlines for two other lessons in order to reflect sequencing, equivalent to 1800 words, 40%

-Self and peer assessments: Students must submit a self-assessment of their own presentation as well as one peer assessment for every other group presentation (10%) (equivalent to 200 words).
+Self and peer assessments: Students must submit a self-assessment of their own presentation as well as one peer assessment for every other group presentation, equivalent to 200 words, 10%

 You may not do the same topic for Task 1 and Task 2.
-Because of the activities included as part of the workshops and the breadth of material covered in this unit it is important for students to come prepared to all workshops, which includes having completed the set readings.
-If you are unable to attend any workshop please email the Unit Chair explaining your absence as soon as possible.
+Because of the activities included as part of the seminars and the breadth of material covered in this unit it is important for students to come prepared to all seminars, which includes having completed the set readings.
+If you are unable to attend any seminar please email the Unit Chair explaining your absence as soon as possible.